Christopher-Stevers/Scribo/posts/2021-07-12-lines-in-the-dark.md

 Oh that there were no reason to Fear. . .

-For 'tis a hard world, evil is oft abroad.
+For 'tis a hard world, evil is oft abroad,

-And without lines in the dark
+And without lines in the dark,

 Who knows what the future might bode.

 But this I know, so hark!

-No fear should part forever us an those most dear.
+No fear should part forever,

+The good man and his most dear.